G-Redos/MAKERS-Careers/structure/README.md

 ## The Week After Graduation: CAREERS BOOTCAMP

+All these workshops are subject to change of dates and time, always unavoidably.
+This schedule is an idea of what you can expect.
+The dates of the workshops for your cohort will be displayed in your cohort calendar.

 | DAY                            | WORKSHOPS                                   |
 | ------------------------------ | -----------------------------------------   |
 | MONDAY                         | 🧘 __FREE TIME / NO WORKSHOPS PLANNED__  🧘  |